Skip to content

 Projects that require native plants (native garden, restoration, and buffer projects) need to provide detailed native plant information.
 At minimum, the native plant list you submit with your grant application should include the following:

-• Native plant source/supplier/vendor - We want to make sure the plant source you're using is reputable.
+• Native plant source/supplier/vendor - We want to make sure the native plant source you're using is reputable.
+Check out this list of Minnesota/Wisconsin native plant nurseries and contractors from Wild Ones - Prairie Edge Chapter.

 • Scientific plant name - This is the Latin name including genus and species.
 For example, Asclepias tuberosa is the scientific name for Butterfly Milkweed.
 However, some people may call it by another common name such as Butterfly Weed or Orange Milkweed, which is why we want the scientific name.